 Goodbye Jimmy Reed (Bob on piano)

-Every Grain of Sand (Bob on piano with harp)
+Every Grain of Sand (Bob on harp and piano)

-Dylan’s next show is on Monday, October 17 at AFAS Live concert hall in Amsterdam, The Netherlands.
+Dylan’s next show is on Thursday, September 29 in Gothenburg, Sweden.
 He reaches the UK on October 19, for a 12-date tour that includes four nights at the London Palladium.
 This will be Bob’s first UK tour for five years.